If I Am Arrested On A Maryland Charge, What Rights Do I Have?

 Any person, regardless of whether or not they are arrested, enjoys a 4th Amendment right to be free from unreasonable searches and seizures.
-They have a right to be secure in their papers, belongings and property.
+Attorney Eric T. Kirk says they have a right to be secure in their papers, belongings and property.
 Under this provision, all citizens enjoy a right to privacy in their home, and other areas that they can reasonably expect to be secure and private.

 “No person shall… be compelled in any criminal case to be a witness against himself”